 C10.
 Life membership

-The committee may offer life membership to those members over the age of 65 who have an unbroken full membership record of at least 25 years upon application, (only available until 2025).
+Members qualifying for life membership, those members over the national state pension age and who have an unbroken full membership record of at least 25 years whether through full subscription or a complimentary permit for services to the club.
+Members must apply to the secretary in writing for the privilege.
 The committee may also offer life membership where this is to recognise other outstanding contributions or is otherwise in the interests of the association.

 C11.
 Temporary membership

-The committee shall have to power to elect temporary members on such terms as they may determine.
-Persons using a Guest day ticket, fishing an official match booked through the match secretary or purchasing a Day Ticket (where available) will automatically be temporary members.
+The committee shall have the power to elect temporary members on such terms as they may determine.
+Persons using a Guest Day ticket, fishing an official match booked through the match secretary or purchasing a Day Ticket (where available) will automatically be temporary members.

 C12.
 Complimentary Membership